 Strengthen your influence through the Policy Impact Program

-We are seeking up to 10 Churchill Fellows to partake in our first annual Policy Impact Program (PIP), designed to showcase your Fellowship findings to inform leading public policy decision-makers, media and the community.
+We are in the midst of selecting up to 10 Churchill Fellows to partake in our first annual Policy Impact Program (PIP), designed to showcase their Fellowship findings to inform leading public policy decision-makers, media and the community.

 The Winston Churchill Trust and the Centre for Policy Futures at the University of Queensland are partnering to increase the impact of outstanding Churchill Fellows and their findings through a new Policy Impact Program (PIP).

 The Policy Impact Program will identify, curate and advocate a selection of ideas from Churchill Fellows that have the potential to shape best practice and policy reform on a variety of relevant and contemporary issues facing Australia.
 The flagship of the program will be an annual publication Policy Futures: A Reform Agenda.

 Up to 10 applicants will be selected to join the program.
 Successful Fellows will work alongside leading policy analysts to assess the policy implications of their work and develop their policy ideas into an article for the annual publication.

 PIP Fellows will also be provided with opportunities to develop their skills in policy and governance, identify and engage with relevant government leaders, extend their networks, and learn how to improve the context-specificity of their findings.

 With the combined strengths and convening power of the Churchill Trust and the UQ Centre for Policy Futures, the perspectives of PIP Fellows will be given a national platform and be targeted in such a way as to heighten the impact.
 We encourage all eligible Fellows with findings and ideas of relevance to Australian public policy to consider applying for this highly valuable opportunity.